-Staff should report any concerns, suspicions or disclosures of abuse as soon as possible and within 24 hours to the Designated Person or Safeguarding Lead.
-The Designated Person should ensure that the person who reported the concern completes a report.
+Staff should report any concerns, suspicions or disclosures of abuse as soon as possible and within 24 hours to the Designated Person, Safeguarding Lead or via the safeguarding portal (My Concern) on the staff intranet.
+The Designated Person should ensure that the person who reported the concern completes a report via the portal.
 The Designated Person shall retain a copy of: